 Antibodies that bind to the surface of a virus and block entry into a person’s cells can actually prevent infection or disease: this is called neutralization.
 These antibodies, which occur naturally in some people after vaccination or infection, can be copied in the lab and then given to people as a prevention option or treatment.
 The term “monoclonal” refers to these laboratory-made antibodies.

-The development of monoclonal antibodies to prevent COVID-19 is important for a number of reasons, including:
+The development of monoclonal antibodies for prevention of COVID-19 is important for a number of reasons, including:

 Information about how the epidemic is impacting the world (mathematical modeling):

 Antibodies help prevent infection.
 Most vaccines stimulate the body to make antibodies.
-If you get a COVID-19 vaccine, your body will likely develop antibodies to the virus.
-Because of this, some antibody-based tests for coronavirus infection may return a positive result even if you are not, or were not previously, infected with coronavirus.
+If you get a SARS-CoV-2 vaccine, your body will likely develop antibodies to the virus.
+Because of this, some antibody-based tests for SARS-CoV-2 infection may return a positive result even if you are not, or were not previously, infected with SARS-CoV-2.
 This is called a vaccine-induced seropositivity (VISP) test result.

-Right now, VISP shouldn’t be a problem because the antibody tests that are widely used do not detect the type of antibody produced by the current COVID-19 vaccines being developed.
-Instead, they pick up on a different antibody produced by a natural infection with coronavirus.
+Right now, VISP shouldn’t be a problem because the antibody tests that are widely used (either the Abbott or Roche antibody tests) do not detect the type of antibody produced by the current vaccines being developed.
+Instead, they pick up on a different antibody produced by a natural infection with SARS-CoV-2.
 However, this could change in the future as new antibody tests are developed.

 Illustration of the SARS-CoV-2 structure.

-Your body will make different antibodies in response to coronavirus infection than in response to vaccination.
+Your body will make different antibodies in response to SARS-CoV-2 infection than in response to vaccination.

-Natural infection with coronavirus will produce different antibodies.
+Natural infection with SARS-CoV-2 will produce different antibodies.
 These antibodies can bind to not just the spike, but also to other viral proteins such as the nucleocapsid.
-Current COVID-19 vaccines in development do not lead to antibodies against the nucleocapsid protein.
+Current vaccines in development do not lead to antibodies against the nucleocapsid protein.

-The antibody tests currently in use will only detect the second type of antibody that is produced by a natural infection with coronavirus.
+The Abbott and Roche antibody tests currently in use will only detect the second type of antibody that is produced by a natural infection with SARS-CoV-2.
 As time goes on and more vaccine candidates are tested, however, new antibody tests might be developed that also detect antibodies that binds to the virus’s spikes.
-If this happens, it means you could get a positive antibody test result, even if you have never had been infected with the coronavirus.
-Health care providers may not interpret your test results correctly as an immune response to a vaccine; they may incorrectly see it as an indication of prior infection with coronavirus.
+If this happens, it means you could get a positive antibody test result, even if you have never been infected with SARS-CoV-2.
+Health care providers may not interpret your test results correctly as an immune response to a vaccine; they may incorrectly see it as an indication of prior infection with SARS-CoV-2.
 Once an effective vaccine is found and widely administered to the public, testing technology will need to clearly distinguish between vaccine responses and infection.

-We have a few recommendations for anyone receiving a COVID-19 vaccine in a study:
+We have a few recommendations for anyone receiving a SARS-CoV-2 study vaccine: